Decays of $X(3872)$ to $\chi_{cJ}\pi^0$ and $J/\psi\pi^+\pi^-$

-As analyzing the properties of $X(3872)$, we use the famous GI model as input.
+As we analyze the properties of $X(3872)$, we use the famous GI model as input.
 The wave functions of all the bare meson states have been determined in the GI model.
-Furthermore, the Barnes-Swanson model do not adopt any new parameter since the quark-quark interaction terms share the same form as the GI model.
+Furthermore, the Barnes-Swanson model does not adopt any new parameter since the quark-quark interaction terms share the same form as the GI model.
 The whole calculation has only one free parameter, the quark pair creation strength $\gamma$, which is determined by requiring $z_{X(3872)}=3.8716$GeV.
-The running coupling constant is chosen as $\alpha_s(q^2)=0.25e^{-q^2}+0.15e^{-\frac{q^2}{10}}+0.20e^{-\frac{q^2}{1000}}$, and the quark masses are $m_u=0.2175$GeV, $m_d=0.2225$GeV, $m_c=1.628$GeV, $b=0.18$, $\gamma\simeq 4.0$.
+The running coupling constant is chosen as $\alpha_s(q^2)=0.25e^{-q^2}+0.15e^{-\frac{q^2}{10}}+0.20e^{-\frac{q^2}{1000}}$, and the quark masses are $m_u=0.2175$GeV, $m_d=0.2225$GeV, $m_c=1.628$GeV, $b=0.18$, and $\gamma\simeq 4.0$.
 There is a technical difficulty in the numerical calculation.
-To obtain the partial wave scattering amplitude, one encounters a ten-dimensional integration with six for the momentum variables and four for the partial wave decomposition, which is not able to be calculated accurately by the programme.
-To get around this difficulty, we make an approximation by using the simple harmonic oscillator~(SHO) wave function to represent the four involved mesons with their effective radii equal to be the $r.m.s$ radii calculated from the wavefunctions of GI model.
-In such a simplification, the space overlap function of Eq.~(\ref{spacefactor}) could be integrated out analytically.
-With the help of \bqa \int d^3q\frac{1}{q^2}e^{-\mu(\vec q-\vec q_0)^2}=\frac{2\pi^{3/2}}{\sqrt{\mu}}{e^{-\mu q_0^2} }_1F_1(\frac{1}{2},\frac{3}{2},\mu q_0^2) \eqa and \bqa \int d^3q\frac{1}{q^4}e^{-\mu(\vec q-\vec q_0)^2}=-4\pi\sqrt{\mu\pi}{e^{-\mu q_0^2} }_1F_1(-\frac{1}{2},\frac{3}{2},\mu q_0^2), \eqa and $\frac{d}{dz}{_1F_1(a,b,z)}=\frac{a}{b}{_1F_1(a+1,b+1,z)}$, the momentum integration of Eq.~(\ref{spacefactor}) could be represented by the confluent hypergeometric functions~\cite{Barnes:1999hs,Wong:2001td}.
-Then, the partial-wave integration is only four-dimensional and can be evaluated numerically.
+To obtain the partial-wave scattering amplitude, one encounters a ten-dimensional integration, six for the momentum variables and four for the partial-wave decomposition, which is not able to be calculated accurately by the programme.
+To get around this difficulty, we make an approximation by using the simple harmonic oscillator wave function to represent the four involved mesons with their effective radii equal to the rms radii calculated from the wave functions of GI model.
+In such a simplification, the space overlap function of Eq.~(\ref{spacefactor}) could be integrated out analytically~\cite{Barnes:1999hs,Wong:2001td}.
+Then, the partial-wave integration is only four dimensional and can be evaluated numerically.

-The wave function of $X(3872)$ has the $S$-wave and $D$-wave $D\bar D^*$ components as shown in Fig.\ref{fig:X3872SDwave}, both of which could, in principle, transit to the final $\chi_{c1}\pi^0$ state in $P$-wave.
-However, the $S$-wave components contribute dominantly, and their partial wave scattering amplitudes to $\chi_{cJ}\pi^0$ states of $P$-wave are shown in Fig.\ref{fig:chicJ}.
+The wave function of $X(3872)$ has the $S$-wave and $D$-wave $D\bar D^*$ components as shown in Fig.~\ref{fig:X3872SDwave}, both of which could, in principle, transit to the final $P$-wave $\chi_{cJ}\pi^0$ state.
+However, the $S$-wave components contribute dominantly, and their partial-wave scattering amplitudes to $P$-wave $\chi_{cJ}\pi^0$ states are shown in Fig.~\ref{fig:chicJ}.